Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 Maximum & Minimum Overall Total Capacity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Maximum and minimum allowed annual aggregated total installed capacity for each technology over all the regions.
+Maximum and minimum allowed annual aggregated total installed capacity for each technology over all the regions based on the defined scenario.
 :raw-html:`<br />`

 .. container:: scrolling-wrapper